zephs1969/cac/README.md

  ```sh
     cac.sh --list
 ```
- Print sample text in colour combinations to check the representation by current theme.
+ Print sample text in colour combinations to check the representation by the current theme.
  ```sh
     cac.sh -p
 ```